Hoi polloi: Appearances in the twentieth century

 The term has appeared in several films and radio programs.
 For example, one of the earliest short films from the Three Stooges, Hoi Polloi (1935), opens in an exclusive restaurant where two wealthy gentlemen are arguing whether heredity or environment is more important in shaping character.
 They make a bet and pick on nearby trashmen (the Stooges) to prove their theory.
 At the conclusion of three months in training, the Stooges attend a dinner party, where they thoroughly embarrass the professors.

 The University of Dayton's Don Morlan says, "The theme in these shorts of the Stooges against the rich is bringing the rich down to their level and shaking their heads."
-A typical Stooges joke from the film is when someone addresses them as "gentlemen", and they look over their shoulders to see who is being addressed.
-The Three Stooges turn the tables on their hosts by calling them "hoi polloi" at the end.
+A typical Stooges joke from the film is when someone addresses them "Gentlemen...!" –whereupon they look over their shoulders to see whom is being addressed.
+The Stooges turn the table on their hosts by calling them "hoi polloi" at the end of the short.

-At the English public school (i.e., private school) Haileybury and Imperial Service College, in the 1950s and '60s, grammar schoolboys from nearby Hertford were referred to as "oips", from "hoi polloi", to distinguish them from comprehensive and secondary modern schoolboys, the lowest of the low, who were called "oiks".

-Carole King's TV special Really Rosie (based on Maurice Sendak's works) contains a song called "My Simple Humble Neighborhood", in which Rosie remembers those whom she's met over the years.
-In the process, she mentions the hoi polloi as well as the grand elite.

 The term continues to be used in contemporary writing.
 In his 1983 introduction to Robert Anton Wilson's Prometheus Rising, Israel Regardie writes, "Once I was even so presumptuous as to warn (Wilson) in a letter that his humor was much too good to waste on hoi polloi who generally speaking would not understand it and might even resent it."

 The term "hoi polloi" was used in a dramatic scene in the film Dead Poets Society (1989).
-In this scene, Professor Keating speaks negatively about the use of the article "the" in front of the phrase:
+Professor Keating speaks negatively about the use of the article "the" in front of the phrase.

-Keating's tone makes clear that he considers this statement to be an insult.
-He used the phrase "the hoi polloi", to demonstrate the mistake he warned against.